 Nutrient uptake and mineral deficiencies in plants

-In contemplating plant nutrition, there is one word that should also always be kept in mind: synergy.
-In discussing macronutrients and micronutrients, it is imperative to remember that no one nutrient, despite the amount required for optimal growth, is more or less essential and that, despite common simplistic prescriptive advice of adding one or two nutrients, plant health is determined by a complex and synergistic relationship between all nutrients and microorganisms in a soil.
+When you think about a plant's nutrition, there is one word that should also always be kept in mind: synergy.
+It's important to remember that no one nutrient, despite the amount required for optimal growth, is more or less essential and that, despite common advice of adding one or two nutrients, plant health is determined by a complex and synergistic relationship between all nutrients and microorganisms in a soil.

 Other factors, such as soil PH, can also influence the bioavailability of certain nutrients, so it is always best to have a soil tested before applying any sort of fertilizer or nutrient.
 Only a soil test will reveal what needs to be amended in order to achieve optimal nutrient ratios for plant health and growth.
 The University of Guelph is a great option for information and soil testing.

 So, with synergy in mind, let’s learn about the nutrients that are essential for plant health.

 Macronutrients in soil

 Plants require nitrogen to form amino acids, the building blocks of proteins.
 Proteins are essential for life and perform numerous functions within a plant.
 Proteins are responsible for synthesizing DNA, the genetic material or instructions necessary for a plant to live and grow; proteins also provide structural support in cell walls and are integral in nutrient transport and enzymatic reactions.
 Plants that are yellowing, stunted or slow-growing may be deficient in nitrogen.